aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-cells/_index.md

 3. Iterate through the table's rows and columns to find merge cells.
 4. Print message when merged cells are found.

-This Java code shows you how to identify merged table cells in a presentation:
+This Javascript code shows you how to identify merged table cells in a presentation:

 ```javascript
     var pres = new  aspose.slides.Presentation("SomePresentationWithTable.pptx");